 The biggest news from LAU, since LAU.

-Williamsburg Learning (WL) and Leadership Academy of Utah (LAU) are thrilled to announce a new way for LAU students in grades 6-10 to experience the transformational Williamsburg Curriculum and world-class mentors: in-person courses at LAU.
+Williamsburg Learning (WL) and Leadership Academy of Utah (LAU) are thrilled to announce a new way for LAU students in grades 6-10 to experience the transformational Williamsburg Curriculum and world-class mentors: in-person courses from LAU.

 Yes, you read that right!
 Beginning this fall, LAU students throughout the state can participate in a pilot program where they’ll meet with other students and WL mentors face-to-face.
 Until now, The Williamsburg Curriculum has only been offered remotely—either live-online, in self-paced format, or through independent studies.
 Now, we’re offering an in-person experience that will reduce screen time, increase student engagement, and create more social connections.